capa46/project/another-page.md

 <div style="margin-top: 50px;"></div>

+<a name="cc-anchor"></a>
+3. Discussion

+- The knowledge graph is still lacking some more detailed information.
+E.g.: lack of IRIs, author

+- LLMs are useful but they must be used carefully and they must be precisely instructed

+<div style="margin-top: 50px;"></div>

 <a name="m-anchor"></a>
-3. Conclusions and possible future developments
+4. Conclusions and possible future developments

+- Futher enrichment of the ArCo ontology: continuos update and easy access for laymen

+- Future development of LLMs